-Our clinic has a 48-hour cancellation and rescheduling policy.
-This means if you cancel or change your appointment within 48 hours, unless there is an emergency you will be charged the full fee for this session.
-By giving us more than 48 hours of notice you allow us enough time to offer your appointment to other clients who may be on waiting lists.
-Our reception closes at 5pm on a Friday, so for Monday appointments please call by Friday morning.
-Please note that Medicare or private health insurance does not issue rebates for unattended appointments.
+If you cancel or change your appointment within 48 hours, unless there is an emergency you will need to pay the full fee for this session.
+Regardless of whether an appointment is attended, our counsellors spend time planning client sessions, so we feel it is important that they are remunerated for this time.
+By giving us more than 48 hours of notice you allow us enough time to offer your appointment to other clients who may be on a waiting list to see the counsellor.

 Fees and rebates

 Your counsellor’s fees are $140.

 Sessions with a counsellor do not attract a Medicare rebate, so if you have a Medicare referral you would not be able to use it for sessions with them.